Nenotriple/img-txt_viewer/docs/User_Guide.md

 All matching words will be highlighted with the same color, but colors are randomized each time the hotkey is pressed.

 This matches any duplicate string of text (minimum of 3 characters) and not just tags or words.
+Words shorter than 3 characters or words that appear only once will not be highlighted.

 Example text: "this cute **dog**, happy **dog**gy, small **dog**"